supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/18-Ingest-stream-synapse.md

 7. Wait for the script to complete - this typically takes around 15 minutes, but in some cases may take longer.
 While you are waiting, review the [Welcome to Azure Stream Analytics](https://learn.microsoft.com/azure/stream-analytics/stream-analytics-introduction) article in the Azure Stream Analytics documentation.

-## Ingest streaming data into a dedicated SQL pool
+## Task 2: Ingest streaming data into a dedicated SQL pool

 Let's start by ingesting a stream of data directly into a table in an Azure Synapse Analytics dedicated SQL pool.

-### View the streaming source and database table
+### Task 2.1: View the streaming source and database table

 1. When the setup script has finished running, minimize the cloud shell pane (you'll return to it later).
 Then in the Azure portal, go to the **dp203-*xxxxxxx*** resource group that it created, and notice that this resource group contains an Azure Synapse workspace, a Storage account for your data lake, a Dedicated SQL pool, and an Event Hubs namespace.
 2. Select your Synapse workspace, and in its **Overview** page, in the **Open Synapse Studio** card, select **Open** to open Synapse Studio in a new browser tab.
 Synapse Studio is a web-based interface that you can use to work with your Synapse Analytics workspace.